A Question of Culture and Taste A Question of Culture and Taste

 Subscribe

-Claude Lévi-Strauss’s famous stance that the invention of mead was the turning point that marked man’s transition from the state of nature to a developed culture may require an update.
-However, although mead makers don’t have their own Wadi-an-Natuf, it can be assumed that mead production is not much younger.
+Claude Lévi-Strauss’ famous stance that the invention of mead was the turning point that marked man’s transition from the state of nature to a developed culture may require an update.
+However, although mead makers don’t have their own Wadi Natuf, it can be assumed that mead production is not much younger.
 Rock drawings depicting people collecting honey date back twelve thousand years, besides which the fermented honey drink is incredibly simple to make.
 One need only mix honey with water and wait patiently—the wild yeast present in the honey does the rest.

 According to Patrick E. McGovern, an anthropologist from the University of Pennsylvania and researcher of the oldest traces and methods of alcohol fermentation, “our species’ intimate relationship with fermented beverages over millions of years has, in large measure, made us what we are today.”
 Mikal John Aasved, an anthropologist at the University of California, makes an even stronger claim in his famous doctoral thesis written in 1988 (published three years later) on alcohol and drinking in pre-industrial societies.
 He notes that all vertebrates can metabolize alcohol.
-Thus, it is quite reasonable to conclude that alcohol (i.e., the product of fermentation) has always been known to humans.
+Thus it is quite reasonable to conclude that alcohol (i.e., the product of fermentation) has always been known to humans.
 McGovern draws the same conclusion.
-“We would have been very deliberate about going at the right time of the year to collect grains, fruits and tubers and making them into beverages at the beginning of the human race” he said in an interview for Smithsonian Magazine.
+“We would have been very deliberate about going at the right time of the year to collect grains, fruits, and tubers and making them into beverages at the beginning of the human race,” he said in an interview for Smithsonian magazine.

 A few millennia after the brewers from Wadi-an-Natuf, in a slightly different place—somewhere between today’s Armenia, Georgia, and Iran—people realized that there were simpler methods of producing a fermented drink; moreover, it was even tastier than grainy starch pulp.
 Between 7000 and 5800 BCE, people began fermenting grapes.
 Artifacts from eight thousand years ago indicate the presence of tartar and grape seeds, most likely from fruits that were already (!) being farmed.
 The artifacts came from clay vessels, probably qvevri-style amphorae.
 This method of wine production was invented in Kakheti, Georgia, and involves fermenting whole bunches of grapes, including the skin and stalks.
 It has survived to this day, and over the last decade this “new fashion” has been conquering the wine world at the speed with which fermentation technology from the Caucasus and Elbrus spread around the Mediterranean basin.
 The social and cultural role of wine seems fairly clear.
-It is fair to say that Jewish and Christian liturgies, and the culture that migrated north with Christianity, are quite literally the fruit of fermentation.
+It is fair to say that Jewish and Christian liturgies (and the culture that migrated north with Christianity) are quite literally the fruit of fermentation.

-The original characteristics of beer and wine, despite refinements and technological achievements such as filtration, are familiar today—as is the fermentation process in general, which relied on both yeasts and bacteria.
-Microorganisms are present everywhere, and always have been, so fermentation is occurring continuously, regardless of location.
+The original characteristics of beer and wine, despite refinements and technological achievements such as filtration, are familiar today—as is the fermentation process in general, which relies on both yeasts and bacteria.
+Microorganisms are present everywhere and always have been, so fermentation is occurring continuously, regardless of location.
 Archeological finds have also pushed the boundaries of the conscious fermentation of food ingredients further and further back in time.
 While this evidence doesn’t reach as far back as discoveries about the fermentation of alcohol, it still confirms the original nature of the process in relation to food and the shaping of cultures.

 Daily Bread and Cheese

 Alongside grains and fruits, another basic ingredient of fermentation with a long history is milk.
 Drinking fresh milk is a twentieth-century custom tied to the universality and availability of cooling technology.
-Until very recently, only people who owned cows, goats, and sheep could enjoy this privilege.
+Until very recently, only people who owned cows, goats, or sheep could enjoy this privilege.
 Others consumed fermented milk.
 Kumis (also called kimiz) is thought to be the oldest fermented milk drink.
 Herodotus noted that the Scythians produced it and that it was tasty.
 But the written history only goes back as far as the fifth century BCE.
 Fermented mare’s milk was certainly drunk much earlier in Central Asia, where it has also survived in the same form to this day.
 In those areas, which were poor in vegetation, lactic acid fermentation was often used.
 It was likely in the same region that yogurt was first made, between 5000 and 4000 BCE (although some believe it originated in China).
 But this is just a question of chronology.
 Similar ideas arose in other parts of the world.
 Some argue that the Greek oxygala (eaten with honey), of which Galen wrote in the second century CE, is a descendant of Central Asian yogurt.
 However, it is probable that the Greeks invented their product themselves, just like the ancient inhabitants of India (dahi curd), Egypt or Sudan (zabady yogurt), and the Balkans (trahana) invented theirs.

 And from fermented milk to cheese—another product of fermentation known around the world.
 Essentially, sour milk is already halfway to curd cheese.
-It “ferments itself”—lactic acid fermentation is carried out by the bacteria present in the milk.
+It ferments “itself”—lactic acid fermentation is carried out by the bacteria present in the milk.
 The curdling of milk used to be a regular occurrence, and simple cheesemaking was the natural progression.
 The nomadic inhabitants of Central Asia went a step further in the production (also probably “unintentional”) of rennet cheese.
 As it happened, the wineskins they made from goat and sheep stomachs contained remains of both lactic acid and rennet.
 In any case, cheese was made in many places around the world in the Bronze Age, as evidenced by numerous archaeological finds.

-Alcohol, bread, and milk are the original triad of fermentation.
-Even the oldest fermented products that formed the basis of Asian cuisines are much younger than these three.
-However, in this otherwise very orderly chronology there is one surprising, separate and special case: fish.
-Ancient Roman garum and Asian fish sauce are the result of a ruthless-smelling process that takes many months.
 But the origins of fish fermentation lie neither in the Mediterranean nor the South China Sea.
 In fact, it began in the Baltic Sea—or rather, a strait that became a lake and then disappeared.
 In 2016, a two-hundred-thousand-year-old collection of fish bones was discovered at the Norje Sunnansund archaeological site in southeastern Sweden.
 The people living in that area had found an ingenious way of fermenting minnows, carps, perches, pikes, eels, and burbots.
 Just like fish intended for garum or fish sauce, they were buried deep in the ground.
-But since neither salt nor clay was available, the fish were “pickled” by adding pine bark or seal fat, then wrapped in seal or wild boar skins and buried.
+But since neither salt nor clay was available, the fish were “pickled” by adding pine bark or seal fat and then wrapped in seal or wild boar skins and buried.
 This type of fermentation works well in cold climates.
 Norje Sunnansund dates back to 7600–6600 BCE.
 The tradition behind surströmming—Swedish fermented Baltic herring (which some airlines ban on board their aircraft)—is therefore much more ancient than Roman fish fermentation and obviously came long before the earliest references to surströmming in the sixteenth century.

 When in Rome, When in Kyoto